sarikayra/sarikayra/README.md

 - 🎨 I rice for fun, function, and beauty.
 - 🧩 I break and fix things just to learn.
 - 🔍 Always diving into dotfiles or `man` pages.

 ---

+## ✈️ Aviation & Flight Sim

+- 🚀 Future aerospace engineer
+- 🛩️ Flight simulation enthusiast
+- ✈️ Always fascinated by the mechanics and physics of flight

+---